RyanCCollins/ios-interview/iOS Dry Interview.md

 Although this is not just for an iOS Job, it is right up my alley as a Senior Backend Developer with iOS experience.

 Here is a [link to the posting](https://www.linkedin.com/jobs2/view/100462805?trkInfo=searchKeywordString%3AIos+Developer%2CsearchLocationString%3A%2C+Connecticut%2Cvertical%3Ajobs%2CpageNum%3A1%2Cposition%3A14%2CMSRPsearchId%3A453673677_1454734448332&recommendedFlavor=SCHOOL_RECRUIT&trk=jobs_jserp_job_listing_text).

+Alternatively, I would consider applying for an [entry level job](https://jobs.lever.co/udacity/b99fa8fc-9da9-4541-a627-f92e17dbdcdb) at an amazing company like Udacity.

 ### Questions Asked
 Question 1 - What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?